monroews/CEE4530/Examples/reactor.md

 CMFR_firstrow = epa.notes(CMFR_path).last_valid_index() + 1
 CMFR_firstrow

-#I eliminate the beginning of the data file because this is a CMFR and the first data was taken before the dye reached the sensor.
-Note that eliminating some data from the beginning of the data file will not change the analysis except in the estimate of the initial tracer mass.
+"""I eliminate the beginning of the data file because this is a CMFR and the first data was taken before the dye reached the sensor.
+Note that eliminating some data from the beginning of the data file will not change the analysis except in the estimate of the initial tracer mass."""
 CMFR_firstrow = CMFR_firstrow + 10